NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_database_backend.md

 * `type`: specifies the persistent datatabase implementation.
 Specify one of the following:
-  * `disabled`: Prevents the use of a persistent database.
+  * `disabled` *(default)*: Prevents the use of a persistent database.
-  This is the default value.
   * `rocks_db`: Create or connect to a RocksDB database.

-* `path` String, specifies the directory on each machine where the RocksDB database can be found.
+* `path`: String, specifies the directory on each machine where the RocksDB database can be found.
 If the directory does not contain a RocksDB database, HugeCTR creates a database for you.
 Be aware that this behavior can overwrite files that are stored in the directory.
 For best results, make sure that `path` specifies an existing RocksDB database or an empty directory.
 The default value is `/tmp/rocksdb`.

-* `num_threads` Int, specifies the number of threads for the RocksDB driver.
+* `num_threads`: Integer, specifies the number of threads for the RocksDB driver.
 The default value is `16`.

-* `read_only`, Bool, when set to `True`, the database is opened in read-only mode.
+* `read_only`: Bool, when set to `True`, the database is opened in read-only mode.
 Read-only mode is suitable for use with inference if the model is static and the database is shared by multiple machines, such as with NFS.
 The default value is `False`.

-* `max_get_batch_size` and `max_set_batch_size`, Int, specifies the batch size for lookup and insert requests.
+* `max_batch_size`: Integer, specifies the batch size for lookup and insert requests.
 Mass lookup and insert requests to RocksDB are chunked into batches.
-For maximum performance these parameters should be large.
+For maximum performance this parameter should be large.
 However, if the available memory for buffering requests in your endpoints is limited, lowering this value might improve performance.
-The default value for both parameters is `10000`.
+The default value is `65536`.
 With high-performance hardware, you can attempt to set these parameters to `1000000`.

 * `update_filters`: List[str], specifies regular expressions that are used to control sending model updates from Kafka to the CPU memory database backend.
 The default value is `["^hps_.+$"]` and processes updates for all HPS models because the filter matches all HPS model names.